bytebeamio/uplink/docs/quickstart.md

 ---

-Download the uplink executable for your platform from the github releases page and start it by providing the `device.json` file as an argument:
+Download the uplink executable for your platform from the [releases page](https://github.com/bytebeamio/uplink/releases) and start it by providing the `device.json` file as an argument:

 ```sh
 ./uplink -a device_1.json -v